Pilots In Finland And Norway Report GPS Signals Being Lost, Some Believe Russia To Blame

 — Chris (@chrstphr_woody) November 9, 2018

 Finland has a conflicted history with Russia, with which it shares an 830-mile border.
-Putin had earlier suggested that Russia could move its troops closer to the Finnish border if the country decided to conduct military operations with NATO members.
+Putin had earlier suggested that Russia could move its troops closer to the Finnish border if the country decided to conduct military operations with NATO members, as reported by the Inquisitr previously.

 The director of Norway’s civil aviation authority, although he stopped short of blaming Russia directly for the GPS disruptions experienced by its pilots, nonetheless insinuated as much.
 “It is difficult to say what the reasons could be, but there are reasons to believe it could be related to military exercise activities outside Norway’s [borders],” he said.

-Jim Townsend, a transatlantic security expert at the Center for a New American Security, said that Russia’s position on the matter is such that, if Finland decides to join NATO, it would be forced to take military actions.

-“[Russia has said] if you guys join, we will take military measures to take into account that you two are in the alliance,” he said.
+Jim Townsend, a transatlantic security expert at the Center for a New American Security, said that Russia’s position on the matter is such that, if Finland decides to join NATO, it would be forced to take military action. “[Russia has said] if you guys join, we will take military measures to take into account that you two are in the alliance,” he said.

 It is possible the disruption is a warning signal by Russia for non-NATO members and its neighbors to stay away from the military exercise, but despite the suggestions, there remains little evidence to back up the claim at the moment.